Typhonium johnsonianum

-Typhonium johnsonianum is a species of plant in the arum family that is endemic to Australia.
+Typhonium johnsonianum is a species of plant in the arum family that is endemic to the Northern Territory of Australia.

 Description

 The species is a deciduous geophytic, perennial herb, which resprouts annually from a hemispherical, cream-coloured corm.
 The oval, dull light green leaves are 3.5 cm long by 1.7 cm wide, on a 4 cm long stalk.
 The flower is enclosed in a green, brown and maroon spathe 5 cm long, appearing in December.

+It was named after Australian botanist L.A.S.
+Johnson after his 70th birthday.

 Distribution and habitat

 The species is only known from the tropical Top End of the Northern Territory.
+Only two localities are known, at Black Jungle Conservation Reserve and in Kakadu National Park.

 The type locality is an open grassy clearing between Acacia auriculiformis / Melaleuca forest and Lophostemon lactifluus forest, near the edge of a floodplain, in well-drained sandy soil with a high water table during the wet season.